Main Menu | Index of Topics | ShortList | Google Search

 How to Change Your Browser's Default Page

-When you start up Netscape, the software goes out into the Web to locate its default document and displays it.
+When you start up your browser, the software goes out into the Web to locate its default document and displays it.
 You can change this default to any destination that you want.
-Some folks use the Yahoo home page because it has links to the new and cool sites.
-In any case, follow the steps below to personalize your initial page or go to SimpleHelp for more up-to-date instructions.
+In any case, follow the steps below to personalize your initial page or go to How to Set Your Home Page for more up-to-date instructions.

-1. Visit the page that you want as your default and click on the Edit button in the menu bar at the top of the screen.
+1. Visit the page that you want as your default and click on Tools in the menu bar at the top of the screen.

-2. On the drop-down menu, click on Preferences.
+2. On the drop-down menu, click on Options.

-3. In the 'Navigator' section, click on the button that says "Use Current Page".
+3. In the 'General' section, click on the button that says "Use Current Page".

 4. Click on OK.